dkdr/k8s12/k8s/argo/ARGO_ROLLOUTS.md

 kubectl apply -f rollouts/rollout.yaml kubectl apply -f rollouts/services.yaml
 ```
-Take a look at [rollout.yaml](rollouts/rollout.yaml) since it describes our rollout startegy.
+Take a look at [rollout.yaml](rollouts/rollout.yaml) since it describes our rollout strategy.
 This object is very similar to Deployment and main difference is the `strategy` field.
 You can even do live migration from Deployment to Rollout without any downtime!
 To find more follow [this page](https://argoproj.github.io/argo-rollouts/migrating/).

-Now we can taka a look at our rollout status:
+Now we can take a look at our rollout status:
 ```shell
 kubectl argo rollouts get rollout rollouts-demo
 ```
 You should see 5 running stable pods from one revision.
-Let's change a little bit :)
+Let's change a little :)

 It will be nice to take a look at how it looks from user perspective.
 To do so, we'll need to create an ingress and do one, small trick:
 ```shell